CONVERT BCBSM TO NONPROFIT MUTUAL INSURER

 · A nonprofit mutual disability insurer could not convert its status to a stock insurer under Chapter 59 of the Insurance Code or reorganize under Chapter 60.

-· The bills would prohibit, as of January 1, 2014, the use of "most favored nation" clauses in provider contracts, including a contract in effect on that date.
+· The bills would prohibit, as of February 1, 2013, the use of "most favored nation" clauses in provider contracts unless the clause had been filed with and approved by the OFIR commissioner.
+Any such clause in a provider contract on that date would be unenforceable without commissioner approval.

 (These are clauses that prevent a provider from contracting with another party to provide services at a lower rate; require a provider to accept a lower payment or reimbursement rate than specified in a contract if the provider accepts a lower rate from another party; requires a provider to terminate or renegotiate an existing provider contract if the provider agrees to provide services to another party at a lower rate; or requires a provider to disclose its contractual payment or reimbursement rates to other providers.)